 Why vary the wavelength?

-For 150 years, practitioners used visible light to benefit their patients.
+For 150 years, practitioners have used visible light to benefit their patients.
 Some wavelengths have known bio-chemical effects, such as for jaundice.
-Today, red and IR dominate photobiomodulation therapy for musculoskeletal pain.
+Today, red and IR dominate photobiomodulation therapy (PBMT) for musculoskeletal pain and other disorders.

-Many musculoskeletal aches, pain, and impaired motions require multiple visits to determine success of failure of the therapy.
+Many musculoskeletal aches, pain, and impaired range-of-motion require multiple visits to determine success or failure of the therapy.
 The problem remains that if the patient fails to respond, then only more of the same wavelength is available.

 You can’t know until you try.